cognitive-catalyst/cognitive-catalyst/NewProjects.md

 If you forget to include the DCO line, note that you can edit the pull request even after it's been closed.

 ##IBM Contributions
 For IBMers to contribute to your project, it will need to be approved by IBM's Open Source Steering Committee.
 You don't have to do anything for this - Catalyst `Moderators` will work on it once your project has been accepted into Catalyst.
+See [New Projects (IBMers)](NewProjectsIBM.md).